-I have a picture on my wall that says the following: “You literally ought to be asking yourself all the time what is the most important thing in the world I could be working on right now, and if you are not working on that why aren’t you?”
+A picture on my wall that says: “You literally ought to be asking yourself all the time what is the most impotant thing in the world I could be working on right now, and if you are not working on that why aren’t you?”

 To me, that important thing is Bitcoin.

-As David Foster Wallace famously said in his commencement speech: There are these two young fish swimming along, and they happen to meet an older fish swimming the other way, who nods at them and says, “Morning, boys, how’s the water?”
-And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes, “What the hell is water?”
+As David Foster Wallace famously said in his commencement speech: These two young fish are swimming along, and they happen to meet an older fish swimming the other way, who nods at them and says, “Morning, boys, how’s the water?”
+And the two young fish swim on for a bit, and then eventually, one of them looks over at the other and goes, “What the hell is water?”

 I feel blessed to be part of something so monumental, so profound, so optimistic as Bitcoin.
 An orange beacon of hope, in a world that seems to be splitting apart at the seams.
 I feel blessed that I can work alongside so many amazing bitcoiners — inside and outside of Swan — people that tirelessly work towards a bright orange future.